Wayne D. Watson, Ph.D., President

 the State Board of Education in litigation matters.
 She specialized in civil litigation,

-as an attorney for the Legal Service Corporation's Judicare Project which focused
+an attorney for the Legal Service Corporation's Judicare Project which focused on

 on criminal matters, real estate transactions, and civil litigation.

 Judge Bush also has an extensive background in the field of education.
 Prior to entering

 the legal profession, she was an associate professor at Northeastern Illinois University,

 an Educational Consultant for CICS Follow Through Project, and an elementary teacher

 for Chicago Public Schools.
 She has worked as an educational administrator, consultant,

 and conducted many lectures and seminars in various educational areas.
 Judge Bush